 Politicians that make use of science, create better policies.
-By asking How do you know that? campaign and involvement in the March for Science movement, we want scientific knowledge to play a greater role in public debate and to get politicians and decision-makers to be clearer about what they are basing their proposals and decisions on.
+Through our How do you know that? campaign and involvement in the March for Science movement, we want scientific knowledge to play a greater role in public debate and to get politicians and decision-makers to be clearer about what they are basing their proposals and decisions on.

 On Saturday 22 April 2017, the March for Science took place for the first time in over 600 cities around the world.
 In Sweden, activities were held Stockholm Gothenburg, Uppsala, Umeå and Luleå.

 The initiative originates from the USA, and involves scientists and the public coming together to highlight the importance of science and using research-based knowledge in society.
 One of the key messages is that science knows no borders and that diversity and openness are what characterise science.

 The March for Science in Sweden received the support of over 80 partner organisations.
 Many individuals also volunteered their time to help with the planning and running of the Stockholm March for Science, which was coordinated by VA (Public & Science).
-VA was also responsible for coordinating promotional activities for the March for Science in Sweden and setting up the March for Science Sweden website.
+VA was also responsible for coordinating promotional activities for the March for Science in Sweden.

 In 2018, new marches were held on 14 April in over 200 cities worldwide, including Luleå, Lund and Stockholm in Sweden, under the banner Science Marches On.

 Building upon the momentum generated through the March for Science, in 2018 VA coordinated a new campaign on “How do you know that?”
 (Hur vet du det?).
 Its overall aim was to increase the use of scientific facts in political debate in the run up to the Swedish general election in September 2018.
 The campaign was launched on 14 April to coincide with global Science Marches On activities.